 Write a story composed of subtotals.
-In the example below, check out how author Gregory Burnham shares details of his life in number form.
+In the example below, notice how author Gregory Burnham shares details of his life in number form.
 For example, he tells us how many rotten eggs he's thrown (1), the number of postcards he's sent (831), the number of miracles he's witnessed (0).

 Consider your own life.
 You probably don't know the exact number of times you've scraped your knee, but could you venture a guess?
 Three scraped knees in a lifetime vs. three hundred tells us quite a bit about a person.
 How about the number of times you've traveled outside of your state or province?
 The number of bananas you've eaten?
 Number of allergic reactions?
 Number of tears?
 Number of quizzes aced?
 Failed?
 Number of true loves?
 Number of pet spiders?